Environmental Surveillance Section

 The Environmental Surveillance Section also conducts some limited monitoring programs around facilities that currently use or have in the past used radioactive materials.
 These include some of the sites undergoing decontamination and decommissioning, enabling the Decommissioning Section to better evaluate whether cleanup criteria has been met.

 The Environmental Surveillance Section maintains a background-monitoring program to measure ambient levels of radioactivity.
-This includes: operating an U.S. Environmental Protection Agency environmental radiation ambient monitoring station where air and precipitation are constantly monitored; obtaining monthly samples of processed milk from population centers; and monitoring some drinking water and surface water sources.
+This includes: monitoring environmental radiation via weekly air and precipitation samples; obtaining monthly samples of processed milk from population centers; and monitoring drinking water and surface-water sources.
 These data provide valuable information for evaluating the potential impact of facilities using radioactive materials.